 Instead of using it just for holidays, maybe you can use the glasses for Sunday dinners — just like Estelle.

 Shop: Estelle Colored Wine Stemware Custom Set of 6, $175

 Shop: Estelle Stemless Wine Glasses Set of 6, $160

 Shop: Estelle Champagne Coupe Glasses Set of 6, $195

-If you liked this story, you might like to read about 10 more Black-owned brands to also shop.
+If you liked this story, you might like to read about this Black-owned brand that makes face masks for the entire family.

 More from In The Know: